 Scholarship funds are sent directly to the recipient’s college.
 Monies will be credited to the recipient’s tuition or mandatory fees in September, at which time the recipient must be enrolled as a full-time student.
 Should the recipient leave college prior to the full depletion of the scholarship money, the remaining balance must be returned to the NAMM Gard Scholarship Fund.

-Online applications must be received no later than June 15, 2013.
-Start the online application.
+Online applications must be received no later than June 30, 2013.

 Award Notification: July 1, 2013